Skip to main content

 How to Apply for a PPS Number in Cork

-A Personal Public Service Number (PPS Number) is a unique reference number that helps you access social welfare benefits, public services and information in Ireland.
-State agencies that use PPS Numbers to identify individuals include the Department of Social Protection, the Revenue Commissioners and the Health Service Executive (HSE).
+A Personal Public Service Number (PPS Number) is a unique reference number that helps you access employment, benefits and public services in Ireland.

 In order to take up employment you will require a PPS number.
 In essence it is a taxation number.
 PPS numbers are issued by the Department of Social Protection.
 When making an application, you will need the following: